andysalerno/pass-ifier/README.md

 # pass-ifier
 Python tool for generating strong, yet still humanly memorable, passwords that can be deterministically regenerated at any time.

+# Example:
+$ python3 Passifier.py
+Master password:
+Site name (case insensitive): facebook
+number to recalc a password, or enter to calc new one:
+Your password: NovelsSunwardsPeacefulness:93
+happy? (if no, will reroll) y/n: n
+Your password: ScalpingAquiferGimmickry:37
+happy? (if no, will reroll) y/n: n
+Your password: CamembertSplashersColonials:71
+happy? (if no, will reroll) y/n: n
+Your password: PerusalGrimyGenteelest:96
+happy? (if no, will reroll) y/n: n
+Your password: UnfeltDestructivenessAnodizing:50
+happy? (if no, will reroll) y/n: n
+Your password: HelicoptsCrapedReiterated:5
+happy? (if no, will reroll) y/n: n
+Your password: AdulterousTrottingVotable:66
+happy? (if no, will reroll) y/n: n
+Your password: PreacceptanceJanitorialCasteless:46
+happy? (if no, will reroll) y/n: n
+Your password: GluttingInterrelatednessQuietest:44
+happy? (if no, will reroll) y/n: n
+Your password: CressetsAlgorismMeta:55
+happy? (if no, will reroll) y/n: y

 # What's a deterministic password generator?
 Feel free to skip to the next section if you already know this.
 A deterministic password generator is one that doesn't *store* your passwords anywhere.